בס״ד - BS"D

 Modesty or The Holy Scroll

 Modesty or Tzeniut...
 When one hears either of these words, the first thing that usually comes to mind is: Oh come on!
 Do I really have to wear all that?
 It is so hot outside, I feel so layered up, like an onion...
-There are lots of excuses one can come up with, but allow me to show you the outcome of either of the choices one decides to make.
+There are lots of excuses one can come up with, but allow me to show you the outcome of whichever choice you make.

 I looked up the word "Modesty" in the dictionary, and this is what I found: Modesty is a mode of dress that intends to avoid encouraging sexual attraction in others.
-The word "modesty" comes from the Latin word modestus, which means "keeping within measure."
+The word "modesty" comes from the Latin modestus, meaning "keeping within measure."

-The word Tzniut means: it describes both the character traits of modesty and discretion, and a group of Jewish laws pertaining to conduct.
-In modern times, the term has become more frequently used with regard to the rules of dress for women within Judaism.
+The word Tzeniut means: it describes both the character traits of modesty and discretion, and a group of Jewish laws pertaining to conduct.
+In modern times, the term has become more commonly used in reference to the rules of dress for women in Judaism.

 The Sages say that if a woman keeps the laws of modesty as a reward, she will merit to marry a Cohen and have Cohanim Gedolim come from her.
 She will have children who may be Jewish judges, great sages, righteous people, and so much more—all of this just by being modest.